What is a joint loan?

 Can you get joint loans for bad credit?

-Joint loans for bad credit are available from a wide range of lenders, but you may find your options are more limited in comparison to somebody who has a good credit score – and higher interest rates may apply.
+Joint loans for bad credit are available from a wide range of lenders, but you may find your options are limited – and higher interest rates may apply.

-Tip: Use an eligibility checker to see whether you’re likely to get accepted before you apply without leaving a footprint on your credit score.
+Tip: Use an eligibility checker before you apply to see whether you’re likely to get accepted, as checking won’t affect your credit score.

 How does a joint loan affect my credit score?